This article is a brief introduction to Neo4j, one of the most popular graph databases, and its integration with Python.

 There is no shortage of Neo4j clients available for several programming languages, including Python.
 An interesting project, which makes use of the Neo4j REST interface, is Neo4jRestClient.
 Quick installation:

-sudo pip install neo4jrestclient
+pip install neo4jrestclient

 All the features of this client are listed in the docs.